 - Do my financial projections and plans reflect my business’ current reality?

 - Is my organizational chart still accurate?

 If you keep track of your thoughts and ideas on paper, you might know how quickly those papers can turn into piles.
-This spring, sort through your notebooks, sticky notes, to-do lists, and any handwritten files from the previous year.
+This spring, use the pro tip of sorting through your notebooks, sticky notes, to-do lists, and any handwritten files from the previous year.
 As you do so, categorize them into several piles: